 We encourage all Utah.gov users to use strong passwords and change them regularly to minimize risk.

 Whenever you see this icon on a Utah State government webpage,

 the following security measures have been taken:

 State of the Art SSL (Secure Socket Layer) Encryption - This enables the encryption of sensitive information during an online transaction.
 Information sent via SSL can no longer be read as plain text.

 Cybertrust - Utah.gov policies and procedures have been examined, measured and validated by Cybertrust, the global information security specialist.

-Secure Internal Networks - All data transferred between databases is done via secure FTP or Virtual Private Networks (VPN) to ensure that only authorized users can access the network and no one can intercept data.
+Secure Internal Networks - Data transferred between databases is done using a secure protocol.
+For example, in many cases FTP or Virtual Private Networks (VPN) are utilized to ensure that only authorized users can access the network and no one can intercept data.